Restoring Images Captured in Arbitrary Hybrid Adverse Weather Conditions in One Go

 \subsection{Unsupervised Domain Adaptation (UDA)}

 UDA algorithms \cite{hoffman2018cycada,kang2020pixel,murez2018image,tsai2018learning,luo2021category,luo2019taking,zou2018unsupervised} for semantic segmentation aim to constrain the model trained on the source domain to learn domain-invariant features, thereby generalizing to the target domain.
 One category of these studies \cite{tsai2018learning,luo2021category,luo2019taking,zou2018unsupervised} was devoted to training a discriminator to distinguish whether the output results come from the source or target domain, while the segmentation network learns domain-invariant knowledge to confuse the discriminator.
-Motivated by these methods, RAHC interestingly treats the unified restoration of different degradations as a domain adaptive problem, i.e., no matter which degradation the image suffers, the restored result should be a degeneration-agnostic high-quality clean image.
-As will be demonstrated, fooling a degradation-type classifier is more straightforward and concise than sophisticated units and training strategies in degradation-agnostic feature learning.
+Motivated by these methods, RAHC interestingly treats the uniform restoration of different degradations as a domain adaptive problem, as will be demonstrated, fooling a degradation type classifier is more straightforward and concise than sophisticated units and training strategies in degradation-independent feature learning.